 Multi-layer PCB is often used in high-speed PCB design, in which via design plays an important role.
-Via is composed of drill hole, pad area around hole and POWER layer isolate area.
+Via is composed of the drill hole, pad area around the hole, and POWER layer isolate area.
 Next, let's take a look at the problems and design requirements of vias in high-speed PCB.

 When the signal is transmitted to another layer through the vias, the reference layer of the signal line is also used as the return path of the via signal.
 The return current will flow between the reference layers through the capacitive coupling, and cause problems such as ground bounce.

-Blind via: it is located on the top and bottom surfaces of the printed circuit board with a certain depth, which is used to connect the surface circuit and the underlying inner circuit.
+Blind via: It is located on the top and bottom surfaces of the printed circuit board with a certain depth to connect the surface circuit and the underlying inner circuit.
 The depth and the diameter of the via do not exceed a certain ratio.

-The seemingly simple vias often bring great negative effects to the circuit design in the high-speed PCB design.
+The seemingly simple vias often bring great negative effects to the circuit design when PCB company designs a high-speed PCB.
 In order to reduce the adverse effects caused by the parasitic effect of vias, the following measures can be taken in the design:

-(1) Choose a reasonable via size.
-For the design of multi-layer PCB with general density, it is better to use vias of 0.25mm/ 0.51mm/ 0.91mm (drilled holes/ pads/ POWER isolation area); for PCBs with high density, it is suggested to use vias of 0.20mm/ 0.46mm/ 0.86mm or non-through vias; for the vias of power supply or ground wire, it is considered to use a larger size to reduce impedance;
+1. Choose a reasonable via size.
+In order to design a multi-layer PCB with general density, it is better to use vias of 0.25mm/ 0.51mm/ 0.91mm (drilled holes/ pads/ POWER isolation area); for PCBs with high density, it is suggested to use vias of 0.20mm/ 0.46mm/ 0.86mm or non-through vias; for the vias of power supply or ground wire, it is best to use a larger size to reduce impedance;

-(2) The larger the POWER isolation area, the better.
-Considering the via density on PCB, D1 = D2 + 0.41 is generally adopted;
+2. The larger the POWER isolation area is, the better.
+Considering the via density on PCB, D1 = D2 + 0.41 is generally employed;

-(3) The signal traces on the PCB should not be changed as much as possible, that is to say, the vias should be reduced as much as possible;
+3. The signal traces on the PCB should not be changed as much as possible, which is to say, the vias should be reduced as much as possible;

-(5) The pins of the power supply and ground should be close to the vias.
-The shorter the lead between the vias and the pins, the better, because they will increase the inductance.
+5. The pins of the power supply and ground should be close to the vias.
+The shorter the lead between the vias and the pins is, the better for the reason that they will increase the inductance.
 At the same time, the power and ground leads should be as thick as possible to reduce impedance;

 In addition, the length of the via is also one of the main factors affecting the inductance of the via.
 For the via used for the top and bottom layers, the via length is equal to the PCB thickness.
 Due to the increasing number of PCB layers, the PCB thickness often reaches more than 5 mm.